forrybg/fori-tech-secure-system/proposal.md

 ## 👥 Team & Capacity

+### Project Coordinator

+**Hristofor Lyudmilov Hristov** – Network Operations Specialist with extensive experience in cybersecurity, infrastructure, and Web technologies.
+He has worked in telecom and global support environments, and holds certifications including CCNA, MTCNA, and LPI.
+Currently pursuing an MSc in Informatics, he leads the project with a focus on secure architecture, compliance, and innovation.
 - Project Coordinator: Fori – technical and administrative lead
 - Team: 6–8 members (developers, DevOps, UI/UX, marketing, AI)
 - Legal: External consultancy firm for GDPR, licensing, ethics